 Indian and Persian beginnings

-Chess has a rich and vivid history, with a global footprint, that reaches back more than a millennium and a half.
+Chess has a rich and vivid history with a global footprint that reaches back more than a millennium and a half.

-During the 6th century CE, the Gupta Empire ruled over much of the Indian subcontinent and was considered a "Golden Age" (one of many such in India's long and storied history) due to the cultural, scientific, political, and philosophic achievements that took place.
+During the 6th century CE, the Gupta Empire ruled over much of the Indian subcontinent and was considered a "Golden Age" (one of many such in India's long and storied history) due to the cultural, scientific, political, and philosophical achievements that took place.

 Despite the Eurocentric view that this period of history was a "Dark Age," this was a time of great empires and civilizational output in Asia.